Your Profile

 Education

-Andreas Skalkos holds a MSc in “Technologies and Management of Information and Communication Systems” from the University of the Aegean, Department of Information and Communications Systems Engineering, and a BSc in Computer Science from H.O.U.
-Currently, he is a Ph.D.
-Candidate and Researcher, under the supervision of Professor Spyros Kokolakis in the topic of Information privacy and human behavior, at the Department of Information and Communication Systems Engineering (ICSE), University of the Aegean.
+Andreas Skalkos holds a Ph.D. in the area of Information privacy and human behavior, from the Department of Information and Communication Systems Engineering (ICSE), University of the Aegean., a MSc in “Technologies and Management of Information and Communication Systems” from the University of the Aegean, Department of Information and Communications Systems Engineering, and a BSc in Computer Science from H.O.U.
 His research areas include anonymity, Privacy Enhancing technologies, Human-Centric Security & privacy, and Behavioral Biometrics Continuous Authentication Technologies.

 Certifications: